-Christos Kozyrakis is an Associate Professor of Electrical Engineering & Computer Science at Stanford University.
-He is also the Willard R. and Inez Kerr Bell faculty scholar.
-Christos works on architectures, runtime environments, and programming models for parallel computer systems.
-His current research focuses on resource management in large-scale multi-core systems, energy efficient data centers, and architectural support for security.
+Christos Kozyrakis is an Associate Professor of Electrical Engineering and Computer Science at Stanford University.
+He leads the multi-scale architecture & systems team (MAST), a research group that investigates hardware architectures, runtime management environments, system software, and programming models for systems ranging from cellphones to warehouse-scale datacenters.
+His current research focuses on resource efficient cloud computing, energy efficient multicore systems, and architectural support for security.
 Christos joined Stanford in 2002 after receiving a PhD in Computer Science from UC Berkeley.
 His alma mater is the University of Crete in Greece.
 Christos' first name in full is "Christoforos"...

 News and Updates